Everyone deserves to be happy, right?

 - Eating.
 You are probably aware that processed sugars are linked to creating irritable moods, but until recently, the reasons have been unclear.
 Developing evidence indicates that our gut microbes alter our mental health in significant ways, and the foods we eat influence the amount and strains of bacteria in our gut, thereby impacting our mental health.
 Eating a plant-based diet results in less sugar and processed foods that facilitates body chemistry associated with happiness.

 - Social.
-There is extensive research that suggests that communicating with other people on a regular basis may be the single best thing you can do for your mental health.
+There is extensive research that suggests that communicating with other people on a regular basis may be the most effective thing you can do for your mental health.
 We have a tendency to isolate ourselves when we become depressed, but if we have a community or support system of friends, family, neighbors, and co-workers to fall back on, it can have a powerful counter-effect on depression.

 - Meditation.
 Studies have shown that eight weeks of meditation training does a better job of alleviating symptoms of depression and anxiety than antidepressants.
 Among other things, medication reduces activity in the brain’s default mode network (DMNN), which is active when our minds are wandering into negative or stressful thoughts.

 The article also encourages us to be less self-critical and more self-compassionate.
 Anxiety and depression are triggered whenever we judge ourselves to be unworthy or not good enough.